muehmar/pojo-builder/README.md

 The generator will create a builder with arguments in the same order of declaration and the argument name.

-Currently, the generator does not support static methods throwing checked exceptions.

 ### Usage of the builder

 The created builder class provides a number of static factory methods to instantiate the builder.
 These methods can be